Mount Union Fraternity and Sorority Life

 Be a leader!

-The fraternity and sorority community at Mount Union prides itself on sheer amount of opportunities it offers students for leadership development.
+The fraternity and sorority community at Mount Union prides itself on the sheer amount of opportunities it offers students for leadership development.
 Within each chapter and within the fraternity and sorority community as a whole, there are numerous opportunities for members to assume leadership positions.
 Whether chairing a committee to build a Homecoming Float or to organize the annual Greek Week competition, coordinating the chapter's recruitment efforts, serving as president of the chapter or as an officer on the governing councils, fraternity and sorority life provide students invaluable opportunities to develop life skills.
 The fraternity and sorority community further supports its members to be contributing members of their campus community by encouraging involvement in other student organizations as well and strives to develop individuals who will continue to be strong leaders throughout their lives.

 Get Good Grades!

 Academic excellence is one of the ideals upon which fraternity and sorority organizations were founded, and support the premise that academic responsibilities should unquestionably receive the highest priority throughout college.
 To this end, fraternities and sororities promote scholarship and academic achievement by providing opportunities for members to develop critical skills and engage in issue-oriented discussions outside of the classroom.
 A variety of creative educational programs have been initiated by Greek students.
 A number of our chapters also have study rooms in their houses and/or provide incentive programs to reward high academic performance.
 In the spring of 2014, our all-fraternity grade point average was 3.01 and the all-sorority grade point average was 3.30 Our overall grade point average as a community is a combined 3.15.

 Give back to your community!